farling42/fvtt-pdf-pager/README.md

 ## Migrating from PDFoundry

-A function is available which can be called directly from a macro script or from the console command-line.
+Function are available which can be called directly from a macro script or from the console command-line to migrate your existing PDFoundry documents and links to the new format.

+### migratePDFoundry()

 It takes a single optional parameter which is an object that can contain the single boolean field 'onlyIfEmpty', which if set will only migrate PDFoundry journal entries which currently have no pages.